Diffusion along chains of normally hyperbolic cylinders: Introduction and main result

-\paraga Let us be more precise.
-We consider $C^2$ Hamiltonian functions $H$ on $\A^3$.
+\paraga We now briefly describe our set-up and the main results.
+We consider a $C^\ka$ Hamiltonian function $H$ on $\A^3$, with $\ka\geq 2$.
 Although it is not absolutely necessary, we find it convenient to restrict our study to regular levels $H\inv(\e)$ on which the Hamiltonian vector field is complete.
 In this case we say that $\e$ (or the level $H\inv(\e)$) is {\em completely regular}.

 In this paper, a {\em cylinder} is a compact submanifold with boundary of $\A^3$, diffeomorphic to $\T^2\times[0,1]$.
-We consider cylinders invariant under the flow generated by a Hamiltonian function $H$ on $\A^3$, and contained in a given, completely regular energy level of $H$.
-For such invariant cylinders, a notion of normal hyperbolicity {\em relative to the energy level} can be well-defined.
-The normal conditions we impose to the cylinders in this paper will in fact be sligthly more general that the usual normal hyperbolicity, which can prove to be useful in some natural contexts.
-To avoid confusion, we call them {\em tame cylinders}; details will be given in Section~\ref{Sec:cylinders}.
-In particular, a tame cylinder $\jC$ admits $4$-dimensional stable and unstable manifolds (with boundary) $W^\pm(\jC)$, which are themselves foliated by the $1$-dimensional center-stable and center-unstable manifolds of the points of~$\jC$.
+We consider cylinders invariant under the flow generated by a Hamiltonian function $H$ on $\A^3$, and contained in a given, completely regular energy level $H\inv(\e)$ of~$H$.
+In this paper we consider more general conditions on the cylinders rather than the usual normal hyperbolicity, and call them {\em tame cylinders}; details will be given in Section~\ref{Sec:cylinders}.
+In particular, a tame cylinder $\jC$ is $3$-dimensional, admits $4$-dimensional center-stable and center-unstable manifolds (with boundary) $W^\pm(\jC)$, which are themselves foliated by the $1$-dimensional stable and unstable manifolds $W^\pm(x)$, respectively, associated to the points $x\in\jC$.
+Moreover, a tame cylinder admits a lambda-lemma property\footnote {A normally hyperbolic invariant cylinder is a particular case of a tame cylinder.}.